Niekbarmentlo/Fastq_to_VCF_pipeline/README.md

 # Fastq_to_VCF_pipeline
 This bioinformatics pipeline is designed to trim and map reads, and variant call the output.
 The code is designed to be run on a high-performance cluster running on a Debian system, which one can interact with using SLURM.
-The scripts makes use of parallelization and multi-threading while working in Conda environments to avoid installing software directly on the HPC itself.
+The scripts make use of parallelization and multi-threading while operating in Conda environments to avoid installing software directly on the HPC itself.

 ## Installation